Synopsis and Objective

 (funding period starting December 1, 2022 until May 31, 2023)

 Application Due Date: October 2, 2022 (5 PM CST)

 The Nebraska Center for the Prevention of Obesity Diseases (NPOD) invites applications for its seed grant competition.
 The primary objective of this seed grant program is to stimulate research in the area of obesity research and/or signaling by nutrients or bioactive food compounds, and to enhance competitiveness in obtaining external support.

 Applications from NPOD members and non-members will receive equal consideration.
 Previous and current NPOD project leaders are not eligible for seed grant support, but applications from previous seed and pilot grant recipients will be considered.
 Collaborations across UNL and UNMC are encouraged.
 Only one proposal per principal investigator (PI) is permitted per competition.
 However, there is no limit on the number of proposals an applicant may participate in as a co-investigator.
 NPOD is particularly interested in projects that make use of NPOD’s research core facility, BORC (see https://cehs.unl.edu/borc/).
 It is expected that most seed grant awards will be for wet lab research, but applications with a focus on bioinformatics or translational activities are also encouraged.
 All required approvals (e.g., IRB, IACUC, IBC) must be obtained before funds are released.
+If required approvals are already available, include them with your submission documents.
 Applicants must be tenured faculty or faculty in tenure-leading appointments.